 academics

-As an “aid to life,” the academic programs at John XXIII are uniquely designed to assist parents to meet the academic and spiritual needs of their children at the Step-Up Toddler (1 1/2 – 3 years); the Primary (3-6 years); the Elementary (6-12 years); the middle school (12-15 years); and high school (15-18 years) levels.
+As an “aid to life,” the academic programs at John XXIII are uniquely designed to assist parents in meeting the intellectual and spiritual needs of their children at the Step-Up Toddler (1 1/2 - 3 years), the Primary (3-6 years), the Elementary (6-12 years), and the Adolescent Program (12-16 years) levels.

 John XXIII’s academic programs provide a springboard for expanded learning options specifically tailored to suit the educational needs of the child at his or her particular developmental stage.

-Adhering to Montessori philosophy that education should be defined by “helping the child to help himself,” the Center at John XXIII assists the family in a reciprocal relationship wherein children are assisted to realize their individual capacities.
+Adhering to Montessori philosophy that education should be defined by “helping the child to help himself,” John XXIII assists the family in a reciprocal relationship wherein children are assisted in realizing their individual capacities.

 Our Lead Guides have been trained and certified by the Association Montessori Internationale (AMI) and/or the National Association for Catechesis of the Good Shepherd (CGS) as guides to the child’s self-directed learning process.